vintasoftware/eslint-config-vinta/README.md

 If you're already using ESLint on your project, just add `'vinta'` to the `extends` property.

 We also have a recommended configuration.
-It extends all of the plugins from the `plugins` folder and all the rules defined in the `rules` folder.
+It extends all plugins from the `plugins` folder and all the rules defined in the `rules` folder.

 ```js
 module.exports = {